 You see so many bright young people who have to pass up the opportunity to study at somewhere like Cambridge because they simply can’t afford to go there, so I wanted that money to be used in order to provide the students with the support needed to study there.

-The University of Cambridge has announced its first Professor of Innovation, who will be appointed on 1 October 2017.
-In the new role, Dr Tim Minshall will lead the engineers and inventors of tomorrow to see their ideas become reality and change the world.
-I’m thrilled to have funded this new role and to have met the man who will inspire many future students to embrace engineering.
+In October 2017 the University of Cambridge announced its first Professor of Innovation.
+In the important role, Professor Tim Minshall leads the engineers and inventors of tomorrow to see their ideas become reality and change the world.
+I’m thrilled to have funded this new position led by such an inspirational figure who encourages students to embrace engineering.

-Dr Tim Minshall, who will take up the position of Professor of Innovation on 1 October 2017, has a wealth of experience in Cambridge’s world-renowned engineering, manufacturing and technology sector.
-He is currently based in Cambridge’s Institute for Manufacturing, part of the Department of Engineering.
+Professor Tim Minshall, has a wealth of experience in Cambridge’s world-renowned engineering, manufacturing and technology sector.
+He is based in Cambridge’s Institute for Manufacturing, part of the Department of Engineering.

 Enjoy this new film below that explains the importance of this very important role which will turn blue-sky thinking into commercial realities.

-Earlier this year the Taylor Centre opened at the Royal Academy of Engineering in London.
-It’s a very helpful hub where engineers can meet others of like minds and speak to others about their initiatives.
+Also, in 2017 the Taylor Centre opened at the Royal Academy of Engineering in London.
+It’s a very helpful hub where engineers can meet others of like minds and discuss their initiatives in a collaborative environment.

-I’m thrilled that the Isle of Man Post Office has captured some of my contributions to philanthropy in one of the postage stamps in their magnificent set, released in September 2017.
+I’m thrilled that the Isle of Man Post Office has captured some of my contributions to philanthropy in one of the postage stamps in their magnificent set of stamps.